Call us on – 0800 0443 730

 • If you have been given a blood sample we can have this tested using one of our approved independent labs.
 Cases have been dismissed because the blood alcohol level was below the legal limit.

-Here are some example cases dealt with by the firm
+Here are some examples of cases dealt with by the firm with the above issues.

 R v SP – Basingstoke MC